The Stress Solution Dr. Chatterjee Review

 6. Take pleasure in the small moments

 Appreciate the small pleasures of life, the small moments, and experience them with real mindful intent.
-Be totally present in that moment.
+Be totally present to the moment.

 7. Take up the “3 habits of calm”

-Get into the habit of practising affirmations, reframing and gratitude.
+Get into the habit of practicing affirmations, reframing, and gratitude.

 - Affirmations – Just before you eat your breakfast, imprint the message that you want to imprint on your brain.
 Repeat a few times during the day.

 - Reframe your life – Make it work for you rather than against you.
 Write down stressful experiences.
-Put focus on the cause.
-Replay event as if you are an observer and objectively advise yourself.
+Put a focus on the cause.
+Replay events as if you are an observer and objectively advise yourself.

-- Practise gratitude in the evening.
+- Practice gratitude in the evening.
 This can help lower your stress levels, helps you to switch off and sleep.

 8. Schedule your time

 Preparing ahead is key to less stress.
-At end of each day, go through you entire schedule, and see how much of your day is spend doing things “you have to do” versus things that bring you meaning and purpose.
+At end of each day, go through your entire schedule, and see how much of your day is spent doing things “you have to do” versus things that bring you meaning and purpose.
 Make some efforts to try to shift towards the things that bring you meaning and purpose.